Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 struct Tile {
     char Symbol = ' ';
     TCODColor foreColor = TCODColor.lightestGrey;
-    TCODColor backColor = new TCODColor(15,15,15);
+    TCODColor backColor = TCODColor(15,15,15);
 };
 ```

 &nbsp;&nbsp;&nbsp;Take note of the default backColor.
-While not important programmatically it is for the color as a pure black can be to severe a contrast.
+While not important programmatically it is for the color scheme as a pure black can be too severe a contrast.
 Now to decide how the screen data is stored.
 Because the screen is always the same size I am thinking a simple 2d array of Tiles.
 With this decided I can write the drawScreen function.